agh911/Bootstrap-Portfolio/README.md

 ## Description

-The purpose of this project was to build a portfolio layout from scratch using the Bootstrap CSS Framework in order to learn how it works and become familiar with it.
+The purpose of this project was to rebuild a portfolio layout from scratch using the Bootstrap CSS Framework in order to learn how it works and become familiar with it.

 ## Usage